earthly/website/blog/_posts/2023-08-09-ripgrep-for-efficient-search.md

  - search efficiency
  - ripgrep to improve search efficiency

+excerpt: |
+This article will cover what the ripgrep command-line tool does, what its key features are, how to install it, and how to use its basic and advanced options.

 ---

 **We're [Earthly](https://earthly.dev/).
 We simplify building software with containerization.
 This article discusses using the `ripgrep` command-line tool.
 However, if you are curious about getting better build times by combining ideas from Makefile and Dockerfile?
 [Check us out.](https://earthly.dev/)**